Experiencing 11 month old sleep problems? Here’s what to do when your baby is waking up at night and going through a sleep regression.

 4. Avoid sending mixed messages

-Whenever someone asks why their babies and toddlers aren’t sleeping through the night despite trying everything, it’s often because of the inconsistency in their method.
+When parents ask why their babies aren’t sleeping well despite trying everything, it’s often because of inconsistency.

-Because we’ve all had those sleepless nights when, in a fit of pure delirium, we relent and let them sleep in our beds.
+Because we’ve all had those sleepless nights when, in a fit of pure delirium, we relent to their fussiness and let them sleep in our beds.
 Or the times when we say we’re going to cut all bottles, only to give in when they won’t stop crying.

 But all that does is send mixed messages to your baby.
-One night he can’t have the pacifier, while the next he’s allowed to use it.
-Or perhaps you sit by the crib until he falls asleep, but the next night leave the room while he’s still awake.
+One night she can’t have the pacifier, while the next she’s allowed to use it.
+Or you sit by the crib until she falls asleep, but the next night leave the room while she’s still awake.

-The more consistent you are with your method, the better chance he’ll have of adapting and learning new habits.
+The more consistent you are with your method, the better chance she’ll have of adapting and learning healthy sleep habits.

-He won’t sleep through the night, randomly waking up at various times.
-Maybe he’ll only sleep if you hold him—and only for a mere two-hour stretch at that.
-Perhaps you’ve even lost count of how many times he wakes up, too delirious to remember.
+Your baby won’t sleep through the night, randomly waking up at various times.
+He’ll only sleep if you hold him—and for a mere two-hour stretch at that.
+You’ve even lost count of how many times he wakes up, too delirious to remember.

 And finally, stay consistent with whatever methods and sleep aids you do decide to use.
 If co-sleeping is your jam, then make sure you’re open to doing so for the long-term.
 Similarly, if you decide to sleep train, commit to the process for several days to see results.